Note on computational complexity of the Gromov-Wasserstein distance

 The remainder of this note is organized as follows: Definition \ref{def:GW} defines a GW distance as an optimization program, followed by Example \ref{ex:GW} that illustrates the structure of the program and its non-convexity on a pair of small-size exemplar metric spaces.
-Theorem \ref{thm:GW} (main result) shows that GW distance between any two metric-measure spaces with finitely many points is NP-hard to compute.
-The result of the theorem is applied in Observation \ref{obs:QAP} and illustrated on the real life data in Example \ref{ex:additional}.
-The datasets and codes to reproduce Example \ref{ex:additional} are available at \url{https://github.com/kravtsova2/GW_NPhard}.
+Theorem \ref{thm:GW} (main result) shows that GW distance between any two metric-measure spaces with finitely many points is a non-convex quadratic program.
+The result of the theorem is applied in Remark \ref{obs:QAP} and illustrated on the real life data in Example \ref{ex:additional}.
+The datasets and codes to reproduce Example \ref{ex:additional} are available at \url{https://github.com/kravtsova2/GW_computational}.